Global stocks rise, dollar mixed after recent U.S. data

 "Many are calling the French economy the sick man of Europe, but people are buying the future.
 France has so much potential to improve," Markus Huber, senior sales trader at Peregrine & Black, said.

-The dollar retreated against a basket of currencies, but was on track for its first weekly gain in three weeks.
-The dollar index fell 0.05 percent to 80.242.
-Against the yen, the dollar edged up 0.26 percent to 102.53 yen.
+The dollar rose against a basket of currencies, on track for its first weekly gain in three weeks.
+The dollar index .DXY rose 0.01 percent to 80.292.
+Against the yen, the dollar edged up 0.33 percent to 102.60 yen.

 Domestic conflicts in Libya and south Sudan, as well as escalating protests in Venezuela, have helped support spot oil prices at a time when winter heating demand in the northern hemisphere is close to its peak.